bio-century/Actionbutton-Dashboard/README.md

   formatting support.

 ### <a id='InspirationsandToDos'></a> Inspirations & ToDo's
-To all you software developer out there, this is a section where ideas can be collected^^.
-Please take into account, that the general focus of this project is to have an Actionbutton-Dashboard with a target folder outcome, that can be configured by anyone in an easy-to-comprehend manner!
-Thanks for your inspirations!
+To all you software developer out there, this is a section where ideas can be placed :).
+Please consider, that the general focus of this project is to have an Actionbutton-Dashboard with maximum accessibility, so that it can be configured by anyone in an easy manner...Thanks for your inspirations!
 - [ ] Wrap config-file parameter into structures
-- [ ] Eliminating ```Cleaning up unclosed ZipFile for archive```-warning
+- [ ] Eliminating ```Cleaning up unclosed ZipFile for archive```-Warning
 - [ ] Add modifyable-tabcolors-option
 - [ ] Next Idea 1
 - [ ] Next Idea 2
+- [ ] ...

 ## <a id='folderstructure'></a> Folder structure
 ```